Procedure no. IV-7a

 - Misrepresentation of qualification for tuition benefits may result in permanent revocation of tuition benefits for the employee and any otherwise qualified family members.

 - Tuition waivers will be granted for the following semester only when the recipient is academically eligible to register.
 Students officially registered for the term (e.g., beyond the drop/add deadline) will have expended one semester of waiver eligibility.

-- Tuition waiver applications must be received by: September 30th - Fall, February 28th - Spring, July 1st - Summer.
+- Tuition waiver applications must be received by the first day of classes each semester.
 Tuition waiver applications will not be accepted beyond this deadline and the employee is personally responsible for any balance due to the university.

 - The Benefits Office must be notified immediately when adding or dropping courses.

 - Tuition may be waived in the Fall and Spring Semesters for six credit hours or less and in the Summer Semester for three credit hours or less.
 Waivers for employees enrolled in “specialized” degree programs (such as Doctor of Management, Executive MBA, MS in Positive Organization Development & Change) are based on an adjusted tuition rate limited by the tuition rate for the school’s regular professional graduate program and will not cover the full cost for these programs.
 Tuition and related costs not paid by waiver are the employee student’s responsibility.

 - To obtain tuition waiver for any course employees must present the completed CWRU Certification for Tuition Waiver with the supervisor’s signature to Benefits Administration.

 - If a staff employee does not receive his/her supervisor’s approval for tuition waiver, the staff employee may appeal the decision to Employee Relations.
 The appeal must be made before the tuition waiver application deadline.